rokbenko/ai-playground/openai-tutorials/4-Build_customer_support_chatbot/README.md

 Python and Node.js examples on how to build a customer support chatbot using the OpenAI Assistants API `v1` beta with the Knowledge Retrieval tool.

+> [!WARNING]
+> The assistant might sometimes behave strangely.
+The Assistants API is still in beta, and it seems that OpenAI has trouble keeping it realiable, as discussed on the official <a href="https://community.openai.com/t/assistant-not-able-to-access-uploaded-file/524495/1">OpenAI forum</a>.
+> <br><br>
+> The assistant might sometimes answer that it cannot access the files you uploaded.
+You might think you did something wrong, but if you run identical code later or the next day, the assistant will successfully access all files and give you an answer.
+> <br><br>
+> The weird responses I got were the following:
+>
+> - _Assistant: I currently do not have access to the file you uploaded.
+Could you provide some details or any specific questions you have in mind?_
+> - _Assistant: I currently don't have the ability to directly access the contents of the file you uploaded.
+However, if you can provide some details or specific questions, I would be happy to assist you in finding the information you need._
+> - _Assistant: I currently don't have visibility into the specific contents of the file you've uploaded.
+Could you provide more details about the file or its contents so that I can assist you further?_

 > [!NOTE]
 > The code in this directory works with the [OpenAI Assistants API `v1` beta](https://platform.openai.com/docs/api-reference/assistants-v1).
 In April 2024, the [OpenAI Assistants API `v2` beta](https://platform.openai.com/docs/api-reference/assistants) was released.
 See the [migration guide](https://platform.openai.com/docs/assistants/migration/agents).